Digging for the dock’s past

 Creating new memories

-Along with revealing the archaeology, community excavation allows us to create new memories on the waterfront; our volunteers can gain new skills in archaeology but also a sense of community and place.
-Linked to the excavation uncovering more of the Royal Albert Dock’s past, we have held a variety of outreach events tol enable visitors to discover more about what we find.
-You can find out more on our Piermaster’s Green community excavation page and follow updates on social media.
+Along with revealing the archaeology, community excavation allows us to create new memories on the waterfront.
+Our volunteers can gain new skills in archaeology but also a sense of community and place.
+Linked to the excavation uncovering more of the Royal Albert Dock’s past, we held a variety of outreach events to enable visitors to discover more about what we find.
+You can find out more on our Piermaster’s Green community excavation page.